Below is a partial list of articles and other works written or published by members of the faculty. See previous articles here.

-Teaches: Juvenile Justice Clinic, Interviewing, Counseling, and Negotiation
+Teaches: Interviewing, Counseling and Negotiation

-Non-Exclusive Adoption and Child WelfareAla.
-L. Rev__ (forthcoming 2015).
+Non-Exclusive Adoption and Child Welfare, 66 Alabama Law Review (forthcoming 2015).
 [SSRN]

-Abstract: This article proposes that child welfare law permit the non-exclusive adoption of foster children who cannot reunify with their parents — that is, adoption by foster parents without severing children's legal relationships with their biological parents.
+Abstract: This Article proposes that child welfare law permit the non-exclusive adoption of foster children who cannot reunify with their parents — that is, adoption by foster parents without severing children's legal relationships with their biological parents.
 Present law imposes a choice: extended family members or other foster parents may adopt foster children exclusively — and terminate the legal relationship between the child and biological parents — or they may become guardians — which preserves parent-child relationships but denies foster parents the legal title of "parent," even when they are long-term primary caretakers.